mkohno/graph-theoretic-music-analysis_i/README.md

 1. convert midi (.mid) to text file
 2. convert midi text to represent note
 3. create node from the note and create csv file which describes node-to-node relationship
-4. import the csv file and create Network using Cytoscape
+4. analyse using Cytoscape - import the csv file and create Network
 5. (optional) evaluate power law fitting
 6. (optional) evaluate pith difference of eacn node